laurentvaills/vert.x/README.md

 for ALPN, native and logging

 ```
-> vertx verify -Dtest=FooTest # FooTest does not exists, its only purpose is to execute no tests during the test phase
+> vertx verify -Dtest=FooTest # FooTest does not exist, its only purpose is to execute no test during the test phase
 ```

 ## Building documentation